 - Single Web Browser Interface– A single user interface to manage up to twenty two devices.
 This interface eliminates the need for users to learn a different interface for each device in the system.
 Accessible from any browser, the GUI presents the information collected from each device and a convenient format while providing facilities to control each device.
 Sensor data such as temperatures, voltages, and fan speeds can be graphed using a time based line chart.
 This time based display can be used for historical analysis and establish prognostics to indicate wear and tear on system components.

-- Out-of-Band Management – remotely reboot power-on or power-off a system while simultaneously monitoring system health.
+- Out-of-Band Management – to remotely reboot, power-on/off a system while simultaneously monitoring system health.
 This is accomplished independently of the in-band processor.

 - Remote Media and ISO Images